London Construction Magazine

 Primary areas of coverage include:

-- Market trends, viability pressures and delivery constraints within London and the wider UK
+• Market trends, viability pressure and delivery constraints within London and the wider UK

-- Workforce, skills, competence and operational risk within construction environments
+• Workforce, competence, quality assurance and operational risk within construction environments

 The focus is on interpretation and application rather than announcement.
-Articles are structured to explain what requirements mean for delivery, responsibility, compliance and risk.
+Articles are structured to explain what requirements mean for delivery, responsibility, compliance, commercial exposure and risk.

 What We Cover